tryflack/flack/README.md

 2. Check `NEXT_PUBLIC_PARTYKIT_HOST` matches your PartyKit server
 3. For production, ensure your domain is correctly configured

+### Messages require hard refresh in production

+This means the server-side broadcast isn't reaching PartyKit.
+Check that:

+1. `PARTYKIT_URL` is set on your hosting platform (e.g., `https://your-project.partykit.dev`)
+2. The URL uses `https://` protocol (not just the hostname)
+3. The URL matches your deployed PartyKit server exactly

 ### Database migration errors

 ```bash